South Korea Cuts Base Rate to Record Low at 2%

 Published on 2014-08-14

-The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around the US, but judges that the possibility exists of its being affected by the changes in global financial market conditions stemming from the shift in the US Federal Reserve’s monetary policy stance, by the weakening of economic growth in the euro area and in some emerging market countries, and by geopolitical risks.
+The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around the US, but judges that the possibility exists of its being affected by the changes in global financial market conditions stemming from the shift in the US Federal Reserve’s monetary policy stance, by the prolongation of economic sluggishness in the euro area, by the weakening of economic growth in some emerging market countries, and by geopolitical risks.

-In Korea, while exports have shown a favorable pattern the Committee judges that domestic demand, after having contracted due mainly to the impacts of the Sewol ferry accident, has improved somewhat, centering around consumption, but that the weak sentiment of economic agents has not clearly recovered.
-On the employment front, the scale of increase in the number of persons employed has expanded, led by increases in the 50-and-above age group and in the service sector.
-The Committee expects that the negative output gap in the domestic economy will gradually narrow going forward, although its pace of narrowing will be moderate.
+In Korea, while exports have sustained a favorable pattern and consumption has improved somewhat, the Committee judges that facilities investment remains sluggish and that economic agents’ sentiment has only partially recovered.
+On the employment front, the number of persons employed has expanded steadily, led by increases in the 50-and-above age group and in the service sector.
+The Committee expects that the negative output gap in the domestic economy will gradually narrow going forward, although the time of its disappearance will be somewhat later than previously forecast.

-Consumer price inflation fell from 1.6 percent the month before to 1.4 percent in August, due mainly to increases in the extents of decline in the prices of agricultural and petroleum products.
-Core inflation excluding agricultural and petroleum product prices rose slightly to 2.4 percent, from 2.2 percent in July, due largely to increases in industrial product prices.
-The Committee forecasts that inflation will gradually rise, but judges that for the time being inflationary pressures will not be high.
-In the housing market, the upward trends of both sales and leasehold deposit prices accelerated slightly in Seoul and its surrounding areas, while in the rest of the country their levels of increase seen in the previous month continued.
+Consumer price inflation fell from 1.4% the month before to 1.1% in September, due mainly to an increase in the extent of decline in petroleum product prices and to slowdowns in the rates of industrial product price increase.
+Core inflation excluding agricultural and petroleum product prices fell to 1.9%, from 2.4% in August.
+The Committee forecasts that, after remaining low due primarily to the stability of agricultural and international oil prices, inflation will gradually rise next year; it judges, however, that inflationary pressures will be somewhat weaker than previously expected.
+In the housing market, the upward trends of sales prices in both Seoul and its surrounding areas and the rest of the country accelerated.
+As to leasehold deposit prices, the scale of their increase widened somewhat in Seoul and its surrounding areas, while their uptrend in the rest of the country exhibited a pace similar to that in the preceding month.